Wayne Entwistle: Career

 Having represented England at youth level, Entwistle began his club career with his hometown team Bury in August 1976.
 After making 31 league appearances, he was sold to Sunderland in November 1977 for £30,000.
 He went on to make over 50 appearances in all competitions for the club.

 He joined Leeds United in October 1979 for a fee of £80,000.
-Signed as a replacement for Allan Clarke, he struggled to establish himself in the first team and was released on a free transfer a year later.
+Signed as part of the deal that took John Hawley to Sunderland, he struggled to establish himself in the first team and was released on a free transfer a year later.
 He spent two seasons with Blackpool followed by short spells with Crewe Alexandra and Wimbledon before returning to his first club Bury.
-After leaving Bury in 1985, he played for Carlisle United, Bolton Wanderers, Burnley and Stockport County.
+After leaving Bury in 1985 after winning promotion, he played for Carlisle United, Bolton Wanderers, Burnley and Stockport County.

 He returned to Bury for a brief third spell in 1988, playing twice for the club on non-contract terms before leaving to join Wigan Athletic on a permanent basis.
 Wigan were the eighth FA Cup winning side that Entwistle had played for during his career, the most of any professional player.
 He played 29 times for the side during the 1988–89 season in the Third Division before leaving to join Hartlepool United at the end of the season.
 He made his debut for Hartlepool on 9 September 1989 in a 2–1 defeat to Gillingham and appeared in one further match for the club before leaving to join non-league side Halifax Town.
-He later played for several other non-league sides before retiring.
+He later played for several other non-league sides before retiring including Curzon Ashton, Buxton FC, Radcliffe Borough, Bacup Borough and Ashton United.